Sanming Fujian, China Travel Guide

 Wander through local wet markets.
 Sample fresh produce and street food.

-Venture out and sample local delicacies, including Shaxian snacks and regional dishes.
+Venture out and sample local delicacies, including Shaxian snacks and area cuisine.
 You might discover new favorites.

-Select busy restaurants with visible cooking areas.
-This often points to fresh ingredients and higher turnover.
+Select busy dining spots with visible cooking areas.
+This usually points to fresh ingredients and higher turnover.

 Learn a few basic Chinese phrases related to food.
 Translation apps also bridge communication gaps.

 Sanming has an authentic taste of Fujian cuisine.
-Many local dishes feature fresh ingredients from the mountains and rivers, highlighting a focus on natural flavors.
+Many local dishes feature fresh components from the ranges and rivers, highlighting a focus on natural flavors.